benchristel/process-to-processes/src/programming/good-code/verifiability/clarity.md

 }
 ```

-Some readers might opine that the length check makes the code more explicit and is thus desirable even if it's not technically necessary.
+Some might argue that the length check makes the code more explicit and is thus desirable even if it's not technically necessary.
 I say you should put that information in a unit test:

 ```js
 describe("hasAVowel", () => {